LucasBorboleta/Baltek/docs/DESIGN.md

 The remaining modules are:

-* `baltek.utils` that provides functions and classes helpful for the other modules.
+* `baltek.utils` that provides functions and classes helpful for the other modules; among them the classes `Observable` and `Dispatcher`.
 * `baltek.debug` that provides logging of messages for debugging.

 ## Thoughts for IA design